 Our German program is led by Dr. Will Lehman and is relatively small.
-This means that we are able to take our students' individual needs into consideration when planning each semester’s course offerings.
+This means that we are able to take our students' individual needs and interests into consideration when planning each semester’s course offerings.
 Another benefit is that students of German very quickly become friends with each other and are able to network very easily.

 If you have had two or more years of German in high school, then you will need to contact Dr. Lehman to arrange to take a placement exam to determine which level of German course is right for you.
 If you place into a higher level of beginning German and pass that course with a grade of C or higher, you will automatically get transcript credit (without grade points) for the cours(es) you skipped over (max 6 credits).

 If you have had less than two years of high school German, then you should be taking GER 101.
 University-level language courses are much more intensive than their high school counterparts, and students who have completed less than two years of high school German (or equivalent self-study) often have trouble jumping straight into upper-level courses.

 If you are interested in taking courses in Germany, WCU offers plenty of opportunities!
 For those who cannot spend an entire semester abroad, the faculty-led summer program in Germany is an excellent option.
 Most summers, Dr. Lehman takes a group of students to Germany for four weeks (usually during June), where each student takes six credit hours of German language and culture.
 In the past, we have had courses at the beginning (GER101/102), intermediate (GER231/232) and advanced (two three-credit courses at the 300-400 level) levels.
 If you are interested in learning more, contact Dr. Lehman at email@example.com.
 Applications for the following summer are usually due in November.